QTP-team/QTP_figures/README.md

 Supplementary Fig. 10.
 Comparison of the enrichment of gut microbial functions between long-term-adaptation and short-term-adaption.

 Supplementary Fig. 11.
-Evolutionary forces shaping genetic variations of 60 genera (376 SGBs) with co-phylogeny or host-swap without phylogenetic control.
+The correlations between genetic variations of 60 genera (376 SGBs) and co-phylogeny or host-swap rate traits without phylogenetic control.